AccelerationConsortium/CMC/workflow_code/readme.md

 - The <b>status</b> directory contains the physical input state files used by the robot to run the experiments (Not all of these were saved).

-- The <b>logs</b> directory contains the experimental logs for some of the experiments (Not all of these were saved).
+- The <b>logs</b> directory contains the experimental logs for some of the experiments (Not all of these were saved as this feature was not fully implemented at the start of data gathering).